-As of March 2018, METAdrasi, with the valuable support from the European Commission’s Civil Protection & Humanitarian Aid Operations department (ECHO), began the provision of in-person interpretation on a regular basis in 9 hospitals throughout the mainland, while covering emergency cases in more than 50 additional hospitals either through interpreters’ physical presence or by phone.
+As of March 2018, METAdrasi, with the valuable support from the European Commission’s Civil Protection & Humanitarian Aid Operations department (ECHO), began providing in-person interpretation on a regular basis in 9 hospitals throughout the mainland, while covering emergency cases in more than 50 additional hospitals, either through interpreters’ physical presence or by phone.

-Since January 2019, METAdrasi has piloted the pioneering technology of teleconferencing to provide 50 teleconference-interpretation sessions for emergency incidents.
-Teleconferencing is also utilized for monitoring medical cases including gynecological care, natal care and post-surgery cases.
+Since January 2019, METAdrasi has also provided 50 teleconference-interpretation sessions for emergency incidents.
+Teleconferencing is also used to monitor medical cases including gynecological care, natal care, and post-surgery cases.

 In the period from January 2019 to June 2022, METAdrasi provided interpretation to healthcare services and public hospitals with the support of the Commission’s Directorate-General for Migration and Home Affairs (DG HOME) and the International Organization for Migration (IOM).
 Today, the programme continues to be implemented with the Organization’s own resources.